 Ecosystems: Increasing Resilience

-By 2050, our planet will need to support roughly nine billion people.
-As challenging as this sounds, we can meet the increased need for food and clean water while improving ecosystems.
+By 2050, our planet will need to support nine billion people.
+But we can meet growing needs for food, water and shelter, while improving ecosystems.

 How?
-By creating economic demand for farming, ranching, and water use programs that increase the resilience of the natural systems that sustain us.
+By creating economic demand for farming, ranching, and water management programs that increase the resilience of natural systems.

 Our ecosystems initiatives

-How: We’re launching solutions that help retailers and food companies avoid the business risks of unsustainable farming practices.
+How: We’re launching solutions that help retailers, farmers and food companies avoid the business risks of unsustainable farming practices.

 Why: Our current system of listing federal endangered species isn’t working, and often places a heavy burden on landowners.